Solar Panels and Mobile Devices

 The main focus of innovation regarding mobile, solar-powered devices is the smartphone industry.
 Two areas are being developed currently: external solar chargers that can be either plugged in like traditional ones or integrated in a case, or phones that contain thin film solar PV on their back or screen.

-Solar chargers have been around for a few years, but haven’t taken off due to high prices and low efficiency.
-The obvious disadvantage of chargers is that they need to be directly exposed to the sun - glass, for instance, might reduce their efficiency - and you don’t really want to leave your device on the grass for hours.
+There are many different types on the market.
+The only drawback is that these chargers need to be directly exposed to the sun, for instance, which might reduce their efficiency - and you don’t really want to leave your device on the grass for hours.

 The same goes for phones that incorporate the solar cells on their back, since that area will generally be shaded by your hands while you are using the phone.
 These issues, combined with the high prices, make solar-powered phones and chargers not so attractive to users, but many companies are working to introduce new options on the market.